 (vi) Cost Records

-The Company has maintained cost records as required by the Companies (Cost Record & Audit), 2014 prescribed by the Central Government u/s 148(1) of the Act.
+The company has not maintained the cost as required by the Companies (Cost Record & Audit) Rules, 2014 prescribed by the Central Government u/s 148(1) of the Act.
 The Company has also appointed a cost auditor.
 The last date for completion of cost audit is 28/09/2017.

 (vii) Payment of statutory dues

 a) There have been instances of delay in depositing with the appropriate authorities undisputed statutory dues including Provident Fund, Employees State Insurance, TDS, Income-tax, Sales-tax, Wealth Tax, Service tax, Customs Duty, Excise Duty, cess and other material statutory dues applicable to it.

 |The details regarding payment of statutory dues are as follows:||Rs. in Lacs|

 |Particulars||Total dues as on 31/03/2020||Dues for more than 6 months as on 31/03/2020|

 |1.
 Tax deducted / collected at source||1,322.16||1,263.63|

 |2.
 Service Tax||289.17||289.17|